xyt6151/ESPLowPowerSensor/task-list.md

 ## Unfinished tasks
 1. Modify the library to use interrupts for executing user-created functions:
-    a.
-Research and implement a method to set up timer interrupts on both ESP32 and ESP8266
     b.
 Create a new interrupt service routine (ISR) to handle sensor wake and sleep functions
     c.
 Modify the addSensor() method to associate wake and sleep functions with specific interrupts
     d.
 Update runPerSensorMode() and runSingleIntervalMode() to trigger interrupts instead of directly calling functions